MicrosoftEdge/MicrosoftWebDriver-chocolatey/README.md

 1. Install [Chocolatey](https://chocolatey.org/install)
 1. Open an elevated PowerShell window
 1. From the root of the project, execute `choco pack`
-1. Then run `choco install packageName -dv -s .`
+1. Then run `choco install microsoftwebdriver -dv -s .`

 For more information you can check the [Chocolatey documentation](https://chocolatey.org/docs/create-packages)